-Cosmic dust is mainly composed of silicon, carbon and aluminium, in grains as small as a millionth of a centimetre across.
+Cosmic dust is mainly composed of silicon, carbon, and aluminum, in grains as small as a millionth of a centimeter across.
 The chemical elements in these grains are forged inside stars and are scattered across the cosmos when the stars die, most spectacularly in supernova explosions, the final fate of short-lived, massive stars.
-Today, this dust is plentiful and is a key building block in the formation of stars, planets and complex molecules; but in the early Universe — before the first generations of stars died out — it was scarce.
+Today, this dust is plentiful and is a key building block in the formation of stars, planets, and complex molecules; but in the early Universe — before the first generations of stars died out — it was scarce.

 The observations of the dusty galaxy A2744_YD4 were made possible because this galaxy lies behind a massive galaxy cluster called Abell 2744.
 Because of a phenomenon called gravitational lensing, the cluster acted like a giant cosmic “telescope” to magnify the more distant A2744_YD4 by about 1.8 times, allowing the team to peer far back into the early Universe.

-The ALMA observations also detected the glowing emission of ionised oxygen from A2744_YD4.
+The ALMA observations also detected the glowing emission of ionized oxygen from A2744_YD4.
 This is the most distant, and hence earliest, detection of oxygen in the Universe, surpassing another ALMA result from 2016.

 The detection of dust in the early Universe provides new information on when the first supernovae exploded and hence the time when the first hot stars bathed the Universe in light.
 Determining the timing of this “cosmic dawn” is one of the holy grails of modern astronomy, and it can be indirectly probed through the study of early interstellar dust.